WABC-TV: Beginning to 1968

 WABC-TV launched Report to New York, its first regular news program, on October 26, 1959, featuring Scott Vincent with news, Howard Cosell with sports, and Lynn Dollar with the weather.
-Report to New York aired Monday through Friday at 11:00 p.m.
+Report to New York aired Monday through Friday at 11 pm.
 By January 1961, channel 7 expanded Report to New York with a 15-minute early edition at 6:15 p.m. on weeknights, and on Saturday and Sunday evenings.

-On October 22, 1962, WABC-TV expanded its weeknight news to 45-minutes, and retitled it The Big News.
+On October 22, 1962, WABC-TV expanded its weeknight news to 45 minutes, and retitled it The Big News.
 Newcomers Bill Beutel and Jim Burnes were the anchors, with Cosell continuing on sports and Rosemary Haley as "weather girl".
 However, this effort failed to draw viewers from the ratings leader WCBS-TV and second-place WNBC-TV.